We may earn money or products from the companies mentioned in this post.(Last Updated On: August 16, 2023)

 Since these are vegan savory hand pies, which are typically filled with some sort of meat, I decided to experiment instead of making them solely vegetable pies (which would still be amazing though!).

 If you haven’t heard of it before, it’s just cultured soybeans in a block form, with a heartier texture than tofu.
 They’re amazing when marinated and can be easily used to replace any dish that calls for meat.

 You’ll just want to cook it in a bit of oil for about 5 minutes over medium heat.
 This helps tenderize the tempeh and remove the “earthy” natural taste it has – it will also help to absorb any flavors you cook it in!

 You can keep them in strips or chunks, but I just chopped mine finely into a “ground beef” consistency, and it worked great!

-Healthy Vegetarian Pie
+Healthy Puff Pastry Dinner Pie